AkashKrMasih/nextjs/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app), using [Prisma](https://github.com/prisma/orm) as the ORM.

+This project is free to use by anyone.

 ## Prerequisites

 - **Node.js 18.18 or later** (20+ recommended) — check with `node -v`